esprfid/esp-rfid/README.md

 2. Configurable via settings page.
 3. The SDA pin might be labeled SS on some/older MFRC522 boards.

+For Wiegand based readers, you can configure D0 and D1 pins via settings page.
+By default, D0 is GPIO-4 and D1 is GPIO-5

 ### Steps
 * First, flash firmware (you can use /compiledbin/flash.bat on Windows) to your ESP either using Arduino IDE or with your favourite flash tool
 * Flash webfiles data to SPIFFS (ignore this step if you used flash.bat for flashing) either using ESP8266FS Uploader tool or with your favourite flash tool
 * (optional) Fire up your serial monitor to get informed
 * Power on your ESP
 * Search for Wireless Network "esp-rfid" and connect to it (It should be an open network and does not reqiure password)